-development could require more or less time, depending on future market conditions, lot 30 years.
-Given the current economy and population, along with projected growth, As indicated in Section 4.a of Table 4, the assumed development period is approximately significant demand for industrial space is expected during this period. sales, and the construction of buildings.
+As indicated in Section 4.a of Table 4, the assumed development period is approximately 30 years.
+Given the current economy and population, along with projected growth, significant demand for industrial space is expected during this period.
+However, development could require more or less time, depending on future market conditions, lot sales, and the construction of buildings.